-- Commercial Oyster Catcher \$30.00 (Required by all persons, must be in possession, taking oysters for commercial purposes.) - Oyster Dredge \$30.00 (Required in addition to a Commercial Oyster Catcher's License before an oyster dredge can be used.)
+- Commercial Oyster Catcher \$30.00

+(Required by all persons, must be in possession, taking oysters for commercial purposes.)

+- Harvester education required prior to purchase, renews every 5 years.

+- Oyster Dredge \$30.00

+(Required in addition to a Commercial

+Oyster Catcher's License before an oyster

+dredge can be used.)